ningding97/ningding97.github.io/_pages/projects.md

 permalink: /projects/
 title: projects
 nav: projects
 description: A quick look at the projects I have been working on.
-I also co-founded OpenBMB, a non-profit organization of techniques and implementations of large language models.
 nav_order: 3
 ---